GoodNotes 5 for macOS supports almost all features from the GoodNotes 5 iOS version. You can refer to Getting started with GoodNotes 5.

-I see that GoodNotes for macOS requires at least macOS 11.3 (Big Sur).
+I see that GoodNotes for macOS requires at least macOS 12.3 (Monterey).
 For various reasons, I can't or don't want to update my Mac system software.
-Is there a GoodNotes version for macOS Mojave, Sierra, or Catalina?
+Is there a GoodNotes version for macOS Mojave, Sierra, Catalina, or lower?

-Sadly, the new framework for universal apps only works on on macOS Big Sur (11.3) or later.
+Sadly, the new framework for universal apps only works on at least macOS Monterey.
 That's a trade-off for making the app universal.
 Unfortunately, there isn't a way to download an earlier GoodNotes version for an older macOS version.

 How do I select PDF text?

 Please enter read-only mode first by clicking the middle icon in the top-right corner.
 Then you can drag to select text.

 How do I follow hyperlinks in an imported PDF?

 Please enter read-only mode first by clicking the middle icon in the top-right corner.
 Then you can click on a hyperlink, or click-and-hold the link and choose Open Link.

 Why can't I import PowerPoint or Word documents?